kbogas/academic-kickstart/content/post/coin_change/index.md

 Well as expected the *RE* method is by far the slowest one.
 In fact it was so slow, I had to interrupt it from running for all test cases.
 So, we won't focus on this one.

-Regarding the two main-contesters, we can see than the _DP_ one seems to be faster and not affected by the amount of cash to be returned.
+Regarding the two main-contenders, we can see than the _DP_ one seems to be faster and not affected by the amount of cash to be returned.
 We can see a hint of linear dependence to the cash to be returned but this is more of a guess/intuition rather than an insight gained from the graph.

 This is somewhat expected as <u>Dynamic Programming works well when the states table is small</u>.
 This happens because the states that have to be visited are small in number and it can be easy to navigate through them to find the optimal solution.